Gina X Performance

 Gina X Performance (commonly abbreviated as GXP) was a German dance-rock/electropop project from Cologne, Germany, consisting of singer and lyricist Gina Kikoine and writer and producer Zeus B. Held, accompanied by various studio and live musicians.

-The band has released four studio albums in the late 1970s and early 1980s, and were frequently played in North American and European dance clubs at the height of their popularity.
-Their best-known songs are the singles "No G.D.M." (covered by Erasure as the B-side to their single "Blue Savannah"), and "Nice Mover".
+The band released four studio albums in the late 1970s and early 1980s, and were frequently played in North American and European dance clubs at the height of their popularity.
+Their best-known songs are the singles "No G.D.M." (covered by Erasure as the B-side to their single "Blue Savannah") and "Nice Mover".